SilverRainZ/OS67/README.md

 OS67
 ===============================
-OS67 is a unix-like toy kernel, which comes with some user routines.
+OS67 is a unix-like toy kernel, which comes with some user routines. (x86 based)

 ![OS67](scrshot.png)